website watertownhistory.org

 The annual Thanksgiving Ball of the Concordia Society was held Thursday

 night at the Opera House.
-The
+The attendance,

-enhanced by the excellent music of Hardege’s Orchestra, was zealously entered
+excellent music of Hardege’s Orchestra, was

-into.
-At midnight luncheon was
+zealously entered into.
+At midnight

-served in the lower hall.
+luncheon was served in the lower hall.
 WR

 1895